desty2k/QtPyNetwork/README.rst

 QtPyNetwork
 ===========

-QtPyNetwork is small abstraction layer for sending and receiving messages (JSON dicts).
+QtPyNetwork is small abstraction layer for sending and receiving messages (JSON dicts) using TCP sockets.
 Messages can be encrypted with Fernet key.

 There are two servers available - QBalancedServer and QThreadedServer.
 First one has constant amount of threads.
 When new client connects, server checks which worker has the least amount of active sockets and passes socket